What is 'scrambling' in hiking? We get hands on

 3. Test handholds before committing your weight to them …because you never know when you’ll come across a loose one!

-4. Gear up On all but the most basic scrambles, it’s a good idea to wear a helmet and rope up with your partner.
+4. Gear up On all but the easiest scrambles, it’s a good idea to wear a helmet and rope up with your partner.
 Even if you are confident in your ability to negotiate the scramble, you never know when you might lose balance as a result of a loose handhold or rocks knocked down by scramblers above you on the route.

 5. Up is easier than down Downclimbing is always much more difficult than upclimbing, mainly because of the difficulty of spotting suitable footholds and handholds from above.
 This being so, it’s best to find a walk-off route for your descent rather than trying to climb back down the same way you go up.